 SnapDNA has invented proprietary processes that rapidly capture only live pathogen cells while allowing all the other cells in the sample to be washed away.
 RNA/DNA analysis is then used for pathogen detection.
-The total time from sample to answer, takes place in just over one hour.
+The total time from sample to answer, takes place in 20 minutes.

 The results are quantitative.
 SnapDNA targeted cell capture is far more specific than culturing, enabling more specific RNA analysis and fewer errors than legacy systems.